vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-azure.md

 ### Azure Service Principal/Application Registration Creation
 The Tanzu CLI requires access to an Azure Service Principal (SP) or Application Registration to programmatically configure the Tanzu cluster’s infrastructure during deployment and during auto-scale events.

-We recommended that you create the SP on the Azure Portal.
+VMware recommends that you create the SP on the Azure Portal.
 However, if you prefer to use either the Azure CLI or Azure PowerShell, see the following Microsoft product documentation:

 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli)
 * [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/create-azure-service-principal-azureps?view=azps-6.6.0)

-**Important:** To create an Azure Service Principal or Application Registration you must be an **Administrator** in your Azure Active Directory tenant.
+**Important:** To create an Azure Service Principal or Application Registration, you must be an **Administrator** in your Azure Active Directory tenant.
 Alternatively, all Users must have **App Registrations** set to **Yes**, which allows all Users to create an Azure Service Principal.

 Do the following on the Azure portal to create an Azure Service Principal: